George Lansbury: Personal and family life

 Another daughter, Dorothy (1890–1973), was a women's rights activist and later a campaigner for contraceptive and abortion rights.
 She married Ernest Thurtle, the Labour MP for Shoreditch, and was herself a member of Shoreditch council, serving as mayor in 1936.
 She and her husband founded the Workers' Birth Control Group in 1924.
 Dorothy's younger sister Daisy (1892–1971) served as Lansbury's secretary for over 20 years.
 During the suffragette protests in 1913 Daisy Lansbury helped Sylvia Pankhurst to evade police capture by disguising herself as Pankhurst.
 In 1918 she married the left-wing writer and historian Raymond Postgate, who was George Lansbury's first biographer, and founder of The Good Food Guide.
-Their son Oliver Postgate was a successful writer, animator and producer for children's television.
+Their son Oliver Postgate was a successful writer, animator and producer for children's television, and son John Postgate was a scientist and writer, latterly becoming Professor Emeritus of Microbiology at the University of Sussex.
 The former Conservative MP Penny Mordaunt is a distant relative of Lansbury.

 The Lansbury home at 39 Bow Road was destroyed by bombing during the London Blitz of 1940–41.
 There is a small memorial stone dedicated to Lansbury in front of the current building, named George Lansbury House, which itself carries a memorial plaque.
 There is also a memorial to Lansbury in the nearby Bow Church, where Lansbury was a long-term member of the congregation and churchwarden.